Chronic kidney disease quiz

 Symptoms of chronic kidney disease

 Chronic kidney disease is defined based on laboratory tests, and some people with early chronic kidney disease may not have any symptoms.
-In other people, symptoms may be due to the decreased kidney function or due to complications of chronic kidney disease.
+In other people, symptoms may be signs of decreased kidney function or complications of chronic kidney disease.

 Main symptoms